 The organization of content of brochures requires special attention to details.
-Brochures are types of writing that should be eye-catching to draw reader’s attention to the main points.
-The organization of content should be informative, straight-to-the-point, and easy-to-read.
+Brochures are types of writing that should be eye-catching to draw reader’s attention to the main points, information, or a product or service.
+Brochures are a great tool for companies to promote their products.
+Organizations can use them to educate the reader.
+These are great tools for supporting or presenting findings in academic writing or content.

 The main parts are as follows: